CarloWood/cwm4/README.md

 To add support for another submodule, add a file called 'configure.m4' to the root of that submodule -- a template for that file can be found in [cwm4/templates/configure.m4](https://github.com/CarloWood/cwm4/blob/master/templates/configure.m4).
-A more complex example can be fun in the repository [ai-xml-testsuite](https://github.com/CarloWood/ai-xml-testsuite) which uses [this](https://github.com/CarloWood/ai-xml/blob/master/configure.m4) as configure.m4 file of the submodule [ai-xml](https://github.com/CarloWood/ai-xml).
+A more complex example can be found in the repository [ai-xml-testsuite](https://github.com/CarloWood/ai-xml-testsuite) which uses [this](https://github.com/CarloWood/ai-xml/blob/master/configure.m4) as configure.m4 file of the submodule [ai-xml](https://github.com/CarloWood/ai-xml).